binarymusa/python-files/README.md

- This is a project directory comprising 3 different python programs (python calculator, an approach to object orienred programming and a random selection program) ... simple steps and commented lines to guide you through the code Check it out !!
+- This is a project directory comprising 3 different python programs
+- (python calculator, an approach to object orienred programming and a random selection program) other to be added in future...
+- simple steps complemented with commented lines to guide you through the code
+- Check it out !!